George Nethercutt

+George Rector Nethercutt Jr. (October 7, 1944 – June 14, 2024) was an American lawyer, author, and politician.
+A member of the Republican Party, he rose to national attention upon his election to the U.S. House of Representatives in 1994, when he defeated Tom Foley, the speaker of the house, in Washington's 5th congressional district.
+Nethercutt served five terms and left the House in 2004, when he mounted an unsuccessful bid for the U.S. Senate.

 Early life

-Born in Spokane, Washington, and a graduate of North Central High School, Nethercutt earned a B.A. in English from Washington State University in 1967 and a J.D. degree from Gonzaga University in 1971.
+George Rector Nethercutt Jr. was born in Spokane, Washington, in 1944, the son of Nancy (Sampson) and George Nethercutt, a school board president.
+A graduate of North Central High School, he earned a B.A. in English from Washington State University in 1967 and a J.D. degree from Gonzaga University in 1971.
 He worked as a clerk for Alaskan federal Judge Raymond Plummer.
 Nethercutt then served as staff counsel and later chief of staff to Senator Ted Stevens (R-AK) from 1972 to 1977 before returning to private practice in Washington State.

-He formerly served as a town attorney for the communities of Reardan, Creston and Almira.
-He is a former chair of the Spokane County Republican Party.
-He is the co-founder of the Vanessa Behan Crisis Nursery.
+Nethercutt served as a town attorney for the communities of Reardan, Creston and Almira.
+He was a chair of the Spokane County Republican Party.
+He was the co-founder of the Vanessa Behan Crisis Nursery.